kamalramavat/Pinterest-Downloader/README.md

 ## ⚠️ Disclaimer

-PinSaver is an independent open-source project and is not affiliated with, endorsed by, or connected to Pinterest in any way.
+Pinterest Downloader is an independent open-source project and is **not affiliated with, endorsed by, or connected to Pinterest** in any way.

 This tool is intended for downloading your own saved content or content you have the right to download.
 Users are responsible for complying with Pinterest's terms of service and copyright laws in their country.